Skip to main content

 • Pursuing a guaranteed strike price mechanism (GSP) which will require a private law contract to be concluded between the SAF producer and a counterparty.

-• Developing ‘a robust and effective allocation process that can be delivered as soon as is practicable’ with stakeholders.
+• Developing “a robust and effective allocation process that can be delivered as soon as is practicable” with stakeholders.
 This will be important as it will demonstrate a signal for which types of SAFs the government supports.
-The ambition would be for the highest integrity e-fuels fuels – produced with green hydrogen and additional renewable energy – to receive the most support.
+The ambition would be for the highest integrity e-fuels — produced with green hydrogen and additional renewable energy — to receive the most support.
+Utilising industry funding for the mechanism, with the current proposal being that fuel suppliers are levied based on their market share of aviation fuel supply14.

 Funding

-The UK Government allocated significant but currently insufficient funds to support the growth of the SAF market.
-These funding mechanisms target activities across the TRLs, from the innovation stage through to demonstration.
-This mapping provides a snapshot of funding available as of February 2025:
+The UK Government has allocated significant but currently insufficient funds to support the growth of the SAF market.
+These funding mechanisms target activities across the Technology Readiness Levels (TRLs), from the innovation stage through to demonstration.
+At the moment, the UK Government is focused on the RCM rollout to support alternative fuels.
+Table 1 provides a snapshot of funding available as of March 2026.

 Fund nameOrganisation(s)DescriptionTotal fund